vui-kit/vui/README.md

 - Custom Style Generator (Spring 2019)
 - Vui Studio (Summer 2019)

+### Vui Admin
+Unlike most themes that only provide a static UI, Vui Admin is a quick start application that provides a functional layout with many working features and a richer set of Vui componets designed especially for Admin projects.
+Just drop the package into your Laravel "resources/assests/js" folder and replace the default Welcome.blade.php file and your ready to start developing.

+### Vui Studio
+Design and prototype your project interfaces using this drag and drop editor.
+Once you have a design, you can then generate template code to add to your Vue project.
+Similar to Bootstrap Studio.

 ## Patreons
-Become a pateron and get your logo on this README on Github and every page of the Offical Vui-Kit website with a link to your site. [<a href="https://www.patreon.com/joe_lomoglio">Become a patron.</a>]
+In order for me to dedicate time to design and develop these projects, I need to be able to support myself and pay the bills, so if you like the work I am doing and want to see more great projects added to the Vui Kit show your support and become a pateron.
+You will get logo on this README page and also on every page of the Offical Vui-Kit website with a link to your site. [<a href="https://www.patreon.com/joe_lomoglio">Become a patron.</a>]